 In combination with the Wye Valley (Wycombe) area, we provide sporting competition and opportunity for all those who wish to participate.
-From football, to ultimate Frisbee, to cricket, to softball, our offer includes a wide variety of sports and our competition events are coincided with P.E. curriculum to boost participation levels.
+From football, to ultimate Frisbee, Squash, to Superhero Rounders, our offer includes a wide variety of sports and our competition events are coincided with P.E. curriculum to boost participation levels.

 Our Vision: Keeping competitive sport at the heart of schools and providing more young people with the opportunity to compete and achieve their personal best.
 By 2020 the School Games will be continuing to make a clear and meaningful difference to the lives of even more children and young people.

 Bucks and MK School Games Cup

 Schools compete against other schools in a physical activity and try to complete the challenge in as little time as possible/ with the highest score.
 Each of the schools will get pupils to do the same activity over the time period and record scores accordingly.
 Schools will submit a result to a central recipient.
 The school with the most points at the end of the week, are deemed as the winners for that activity but all those who enter will gain points in the overall standings.
 These points will contribute towards an overall table to eventually declare an ‘Bucks and Mk School Games Cup’ winner